-Local employment of 20 employees were created for unskilled workers at Matjiesfontein (which fall under ward 2 of Laingsburg Municipality under Central Karoo District Municipality) which is approximately 30km from the construction/development site.
+Local employment were created to 24 unskilled workers from Matjiesfontein (which fall under ward 2 of Laingsburg Municipality under Central Karoo District Municipality) which is approximately 30km from the construction/development site.
 Although limited, employment opportunities could be created during the construction phase, specifically for semi-skilled and unskilled workers.
 Use should be made of local labour as far as possible.